 |Does your induction….||Induction Principles|

-- Induction is not just a one off activity but should be ongoing and iterative, consisting of 4 stages : pre-arrival, arrival, welcome/enrolment and on-course orientation.
+- Induction is not just a one off activity aimed at first year students, but should include the full student lifecycle.
+Induction should be ongoing and iterative, consisting of 4 stages : pre-arrival, arrival, welcome/enrolment and on- course orientation.

-- At pre-arrival, all courses should encourage online engagement with new students before they arrive.
-The group suggests the use of social media for this.
+- At pre-arrival, all courses should encourage online engagement with new and returning students before they arrive.
+The group suggests a welcome or welcome back email is sent to each student.

-- At arrival, students will be assisted to settle in to campus and student life through a programme of activities focused on well-being/socialisation.
-These will be provided by LSS, Accommodation Services and SU
+- At arrival, students will be assisted to settle in to campus and student life through a programme of activities focused on the caring community, well-being, health and welfare and consent.
+These will be provided by LSS, Accommodation Services and Student Union.

-- All welcome/enrolment events should include the authentic voices of current UCA students
+- All welcome/enrolment activities and events should include the authentic voices of current UCA students.

-- The content of welcome/enrolment presentations should include images of UCA campus sites and people and include a good mix of interactive activities which are socially led and focus on students getting to know each other and the university.
+- The content of welcome/enrolment presentations should include representative images of UCA campus sites and people and include a good mix of interactive activities which emphasise our diverse and caring community, looking after each other, Health & Welfare and Consent.
+It is suggested that localised images of UCA campus/resources and people are shown and that presentations include a good mix of interactive activities which are socially led and focus on students getting to know each other and the university.

 - Within 1st 3 weeks of term, an on-course orientation experience should be provided to myUCA, inviting students to explore how the course intends to use the online resource.

 - Within 1st 3 weeks of term 1, courses should ensure that on-course orientation includes opportunities for 2nd/3rd years to meet new Year 1 students with an emphasis on their experience of being a Year 1 student.
-All courses should also consider the possibility of peer mentoring or buddying between year groups.
+All courses should also consider the possibility of peer mentoring or buddying especially for BAME, international and disabled students.

-- Within the 1st 3 weeks of term 1, courses should ensure that students are encouraged to engae with a range of extra curricula activities, eg Open Lectures, Industry Talks, SU clubs and LSS-sponsored activities and events.
+- Within the 1st 3 weeks of term 1, courses should ensure that students are encouraged to engage with a range of extra curricula activities, eg Open Lectures, Industry Talks, SU clubs (eg Liberation groups) and LSS-sponsored activities.

 Does your induction include opportunities for students to engage in online communities before they start on the course?